develprr/metamatic-blog/_posts/2018-12-11-url-based-application-states-with-metamatic-connect-event.markdown

 1. Use Metamatic's CONNECT event to make a store to optionally load data when a component connects.
 2. Connect the component to store in the constructor.
 3. Define state-defining URLs for renderer components in React router.

+# What About State Connectors

+The examples above described a use case of connecting a Metamatic component to an entire store.
+Connecting a component to an entire store fits well when the contents of the store are quite similar to the data actually needed by the component.
+However, connecting a Metamatic component to an entire store will cause the component's state to be updated and therefore causing the component to refresh every time the store is updated.
+If the state inside the store that was updated is something actually not used by the connected compoonent then the store update evemt will cause an unnecessary refresh of the component.
+This, while usually not a critical problem, might potentially cause performance issues if there's a lot of data and if it's updated often.

+Also you may want to keep your code logical and when you connect your component to a Metamatic state you may not want the component to receive states that are actually not needed by the component at all.

+Therefore Metamatic also offers a possibility to connect to a nested state inside a store with **connectToState** function and to multiple states inside a store with **connectToStates** function.
+Using these connectors the component will be listening to only one sub-part of the store.
+Then updating the store will only cause re-rendering of the listener component if exactly the sub-state in question was updated:

+{% highlight javascript %}
+componentDidMount = () => connectToStates(this, STORE_CAR_MODEL_ITEM, {
+  'carModelDetails.model': (model) => this.setState({...this.state, model}),
+  'carModelDetails.speed': (speed) => this.setState({...this.state, speed}),
+});
+{% endhighlight %}

+Namely,  if you connect your component to a particular nested state inside a store instead, using *connectToState* or function, will fire two distinct CONNECT events.
+It will fire a state-related event with format CONNECT/[STORE_NAME]:[NESTED_STATE_NAME], and a store-related CONNECT/[STORE_NAME]

+And if you connect the component to many states inside a store using *connectToStates* then for each state CONNECT/[STORE_NAME]:[NESTED_STATE_NAME] is fired and finally one CONNECT/[STORE_NAME] event is fired.
+For example, you want to connect your React component to nested states *model* and *speed* inside *carModelDetails* state inside store STORE_CAR_MODEL_ITEM:

+Invoking *connectToStates* the way described above, will cause Metamatic fire system three events *CONNECT/STORE_CAR_MODEL_ITEM:carModelDetails.model* and
+*CONNECT/STORE_CAR_MODEL_ITEM:carModelDetails.speed* and finally *CONNECT/STORE_CAR_MODEL_ITEM* event.

 ## Complete Example